Solution to the puzzle Tracks.

 continue

-# we move from the left part of the field to the right, or from right to the left;
+# we move from the left part of the grid to the right, or from right to the left;

 # so we should swap active and inactive constraints for the rows